-This bison chili may well be the best chili you’ve ever tasted.
-This is like no other chili you’ve had before!
-Lean, iron-rich bison is cooked low and slow in dark red wine with several layers of spices, bulgur, and fiber-rich black beans to create a healthy and delicious dinner!
+Bison black bean chili just may become the best chili you’ve ever tasted.
+Unlike any other chili you’ve had before, iron-rich bison is cooked low and slow in dark red wine, with several layers of spices, bulgur, and fiber-rich black beans.
+It’s a hearty, healthy, comfort food and one delicious dinner!

 There’s pretty much a chili for every taste bud out there, too.
-Turkey, beef, and even lamb have all made their way into my chili bowls, but there’s something very special AND very healthy, about using bison.
-This bison chili is proof of that!
+Turkey, beef, and even lamb have made their way into my chili bowls, but there’s something very special and healthy about this bison black bean chili!
+Here’s why:

 FOOD FACTS ~ BISON (facts gathered from the National Bison Association)